Bamboo IdentificationHome

 Semiarundinaria fastuosa (Mitford) Makino, J. Jap.
 Bot.
 2(2): 8.
 1918.

-Synonym: Bambusa fastuosa Mitford
+Synonyms: Bambusa fastuosa Mitford

 Missouri Botanical Garden's Tropicos Database of Names TROPICOS